michellevit/AP-Website-Blog-Subscription/README.md

 # [andrewpaxson.com](https://andrewpaxson.com)

-This is the repo for AP's personal website.
+This repository contains the code for AP's personal website, enhanced with a subscribe-to-blog feature.
+It includes detailed instructions on how to deploy the website and configure the mailing list for blog subscriptions.

 ## How to Deploy Website on Cloudflare
 - Login to your GitHub account and fork this repository